-- 1 This Part sets out the amendments authorised by this Plan. - 2 For the purposes of section 87 of the Act, the initial period for: - the Lower Darling Alluvial Groundwater Source, Paroo Alluvial Groundwater Source and the Warrego Alluvial Groundwater Source expire on 1 July 2022, and - (b) the Upper Darling Alluvial Groundwater Source expires on 1 July 2023.
+- 1 This Part sets out amendments authorised by this Plan. - For the purposes of section 87 of the Act, the initial period for the groundwater sources expires on 1 July 2022.

 For the purposes of section 45 (1) (b) of the Act, this Part provides for when this Plan may be amended and any such amendments are taken to be authorised by this Plan.